httnn/nih-plug-webview/README.md

 This is, as far as I know, not natively supported by any web frameworks.
 You'll either have to find a third-party plugin/extension for your framework or do it yourself.
 This involves replacing every script and stylesheet tag in your main HTML file with the actual contents of those JS/CSS files.
 (As for other media like images, etc. I don't know if those are supported with this method).
 You'll probably want to use an automation tool like gulp to post-process your main HTML file and inline everything.
 Consider just writing your frontend in plain HTML/CSS/JS, and good luck.

 ### With Plain HTML
+If you don't want to use a web framework, you may write a frontend in plain HTML/CSS/JS.
+Similarly to using a web framework, you may either inline everything in one HTML file, or register a custom protocol (see above) and make sure that all of the links in your tags use that protocol.

 [Check out the example.](https://github.com/maxjvh/nih-plug-webview/blob/main/example/src/)

 Build the example with `cargo xtask bundle gain` in the `example` folder.